aarsonline/aarsonline.github.io/class1/gln/REF.md

 Hadd, Andrew, and John J. Perona.
 "Coevolution of specificity determinants in eukaryotic glutamyl-and glutaminyl-tRNA synthetases."
 Journal of molecular biology 426.21 (2014): 3619-3633.

+Johannesen, Katrine M., et al. "Defining and expanding the phenotype of QARS-associated developmental epileptic encephalopathy."
+Neurology Genetics 5.6 (2019).

+Chan, Denise L., et al. "A case of QARS1 associated epileptic encephalopathy and review of epilepsy in aminoacyl-tRNA synthetase disorders."
+Brain and Development 44.2 (2022): 142-147.

+Fuchs, Sabine A., et al. "Aminoacyl-tRNA synthetase deficiencies in search of common themes."
+Genetics in Medicine 21.2 (2019): 319-330.

+Ko, Young-Gyu, et al. "Glutamine-dependent antiapoptotic interaction of human glutaminyl-tRNA synthetase with apoptosis signal-regulating kinase 1."
+Journal of Biological Chemistry 276.8 (2001): 6030-6036.

 Kim, Taeho, et al. "Catalytic peptide of human glutaminyl-tRNA synthetase is essential for its assembly to the aminoacyl-tRNA synthetase complex."
 Journal of Biological Chemistry 275.28 (2000): 21768-21772.